bachar79/SwipeTune/README.md

 - Submit pull requests with bug fixes or new features
 - Add more gesture patterns and controls

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct and submission process.

 ## Future Enhancements